V-vTK/Dockerized-Cloudflare-tunneling-and-self-hosting/README.md

 ## SSH
-If you dont have the software for a SSH server:
+If you don't have the software for a SSH server:
 ```sudo apt update```
 ```sudo apt install openssh-server```
 ```sudo systemctl restart ssh```
 ```sudo ufw allow OpenSSH```
-This is the bare mimimum set up ssh keys and other settings
+This is the bare minimum set up ssh keys and other settings

 You can find out the IP via ```ping <hostname>``` or on the server ```ip a``` e.g. ```ping vv-NUC```